broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 Once the VAT table and a tsv is exported, the AoU research workbench team should be notified of its creation and permission should be granted so that several members of the team have view permission.

 - Grant `BigQuery Data Viewer` permission to specific people's PMI-OPS accounts.
 This will include members of the AoU research workbench team.
-Check with your product manager for details.
 - Copy the bgzipped, tarred export of the VAT into the pre-delivery bucket.
-For the Echo release, it was copied to `gs://prod-drc-broad/v8/wgs/vat/aou_srwgs_short_variants_v8r1.vat.bgz.tsv.gz`
 - Finally, an email should be sent out notifying the AoU research workbench team of the readiness of the VAT.
-For echo, the email had the subject line: `Variant Annotations Table delivered for v8 srWGS joint callset` (it may just be easiest to find that email and modify it accordingly for the release you are working on).
+- A document describing how this information was shared (for previous callsets) is located [here](https://docs.google.com/document/d/1caqgCS1b_dDJXQT4L-tRxjOkLGDgRNkO9eac1xd9ib0/edit)

 ## Additional Deliverables